President's Emergency Plan for AIDS Relief: History

-The U.S. Leadership Against HIV/AIDS, Tuberculosis, and Malaria Act of 2003 (or the Global AIDS Act) specified a series of broad and specific goals, alternately delegating authority to the President for identifying measurable outcomes in some areas, and specifying by law the quantitative benchmarks to be reached within discrete periods of time in others.
-The legislation also established the State Department Office of the Global AIDS Coordinator to oversee all international AIDS funding and programming.
+In May 2003, both the House and Senate passed passed and President Bush signed the U.S. Leadership Against HIV/AIDS, Tuberculosis, and Malaria Act of 2003 (“Global AIDS Act”).
+This specified a series of broad and specific goals, and alternated between specifying measurable goals and time periods in some areas and delegating authority to the President for identifying goals in other areas.
+This legislation also established the State Department Office of the Global AIDS Coordinator to oversee all international AIDS funding and programming.

 PEPFAR continues to be a cornerstone of U.S. global health efforts.
 On April 4, 2014, Ambassador Deborah L. Birx was sworn in as United States Global AIDS Coordinator.
 She held the position until January 2021 when Angeli Achrekar filled the Acting role, from being Principal Deputy.